Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data

-In our study, we handle the missing data caused by informative dropout using likelihood-based methods to model the underlying mechanism causing the missingness.
+In our study, we handle missing data caused by informative dropout using likelihood-based methods to model the underlying mechanism.
 In our applied context, informative dropouts arise from multiple causes.
-This means that our model for the dropout process had to account for the complexities introduced by different reasons for dropouts.
-To achieve this, we utilize discrete time survival models \citep{suresh2022survival} to construct competing risk models, treating dropouts with different causes as distinct types of events.
-This approach acknowledges that individuals can experience various reasons for dropout, and the occurrence of one type of dropout precludes the occurrence of others.
+Thus, our model for the dropout process accounts for these complexities by utilizing discrete time survival models \citep{suresh2022survival} to construct competing risk models.
+This approach treats dropouts with different causes as distinct types of events, acknowledging that one type of dropout precludes others.

-Overall, we adopt a joint modelling strategy that combines folded normal responses and multiple causes of informative dropouts.
-This approach simultaneously models the magnitude outcome process and the dropout process, linked through shared subject-specific random effects.
-Overall, this facilitates the analysis of magnitude data from repeated measure studies, especially in the context of missing responses arising from the diverse causes of informative dropouts.
+Overall, we adopt a joint modeling strategy that combines folded normal responses with multiple causes of informative dropouts.
+This approach simultaneously models the magnitude outcome process and the dropout process, linking them through shared subject-specific random effects.
+This facilitates analyzing magnitude data from repeated measures studies, particularly when responses are missing due to diverse causes of informative dropouts.

-This article is organized as follows.
-In Section 2, we introduce the motivating clinical study.
+The article is organized as follows: Section 2 introduces the motivation of this study.
 In Section 3, we present and discuss the key elements of our proposed statistical models.
-In Section 4, we perform simulation studies to evaluate the performance of our models compared to standard regression.
-In Section 5, we apply our methods to data from our motivating study before providing conclusions in Section 6.
+Section 4 details our simulation studies, evaluating model performance against standard regression.
+Section 5 applies our methods to data from the motivating study.
+Finally, Section 6 provides conclusions.